NoozAbooz/mcpi-reborn-extended/README.md

 Download and run the appropiate AppImage for your architecture with the `client` tag from [here](https://github.com/mobilegmYT/mcpi-reborn-extended/releases/).
 This is the only method that works on non-Debian distros like Arch or Fedora.

 ## Feature List (in order of awesomeness)
-- Supports all distros with glibc (most major distros except musl-based ones like Alpine)
+- Supports distros with glibc (most major distros except musl-based ones like Alpine)
-- Working sound
+- Out-of-box sound support
 - Add missing items to creative inventory
 - Sprinting via `Ctrl` key
+- Optifine-like zoom feature via `C` key
 - Modern 1.14+ Jappa textures from [BasedSkeleton](https://basedskeleton.github.io/)
 - Custom skins
 - Longer chat message length limit (512 characters)
 - Longer username length limit (32 characters)
-- Add item names for some hidden items (like the camera)
+- Add item names fo hidden items
 - Sneaking via both the `Shift` and `Alt` keys
 - A custom "[Cursed Chest](https://media.discordapp.net/attachments/761048906242981948/903080546182242344/2021-10-27_20.39.05.png)" block for debugging
 - Ability to look around via arrow keys instead of mouse (useful if mouse is glitched)
 - [Colored](https://upww.screenrec.com/images/f_PX5iWMcfs6KLjEyqvmtU10Ozwogl4r3C.png) terminal output
-- Use basic Vim keybindings for movement (hjkl)
+- Ability to also use Vim keybindings for movement (hjkl)

 ## Compatibility
 MCPI++ has been tested with the following: